oceandata4fun/XBT_Transect/README.md

-AX08 Project – XBT Temperature Profile Cleaning
+XBT_Trnasect – XBT Temperature Profile Cleaning

 This repository contains robust quality control (QC), cleaning routines, and visualizations for Expendable Bathythermograph (XBT) data collected along the AX08 transect.

+## Update: Improved Cleaning Procedure (June 2025)

+We updated the XBT profile cleaning procedure to reduce overly aggressive filtering.

+**Key improvements:**
+- Adjusted thresholds for temperature flat segments and deep temperature clipping
+- Improved filtering logic for `remove_long_constant_temp`, `remove_flat_segments`, and `bottom_temp_spike`
+- Increased cleaned profiles from ~207 to 491 (out of 517 total), while retaining quality

+All figures have been regenerated using the new cleaning pipeline.

+See updated visuals in `/figures` and cleaned profiles in `/cleaned_profiles`
 ---

-## 🧪 What This Project Does
+## What This Project Does

 - Cleans 500+ raw AX08 XBT profiles using custom filtering routines
 - Removes artifacts like bottom-strike, sensor noise, and surface inversions